Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 };
 ~~~~~

-The abstract class  math_FunctionWithDerivative describes the services which have to be implemented  for the function f which is to be used by a BissecNewton algorithm.
-The  following definition corresponds to the header file of the abstract class  math_FunctionWithDerivative:
+The abstract class  *math_FunctionWithDerivative* describes the services which have to be implemented  for the function f which is to be used by a *BissecNewton* algorithm.
+The  following definition corresponds to the header file of the abstract class  *math_FunctionWithDerivative*:

 ~~~~~
 class  math_FunctionWithDerivative {